adamgordonbell/to-earthly/README.md

 docker run -v $(pwd):/input to-earthly
 ```

 ## ToDO

 * Get React_simple working
-* Strategy for SAVE ARTIFACT and SAVE ARTIFACT LOCALLY
+* SAVE ARTIFACT and SAVE ARTIFACT LOCALLY examplles
-* Test for docker compose
+* WITH DOCKER and docker compose examples
-* docker it up and have people try it?

 # Doesn't Handle

+This doesn't handle so many things.
+All are possible to overcome with enough examples and enough context tokens.

 * matrix builds
 * multi-lang monorepos ( try running separately for each one instead)
 * repos with out github action workflows